lukepuplett/evoq-blockchain/docs/merkle/selective-disclosure.md

 bool isStillValid = parsedTree.VerifySha256Root(); // Should be true
 ```

-The verification works because when a leaf is private (has no data or salt), the verification algorithm uses the provided hash value directly.
+The verification works because when a leaf is private (has no data or salt), the verification algorithm uses the provided hash directly.

 ### Creating a Proof for a Specific Claim